corintxt/TranslateAi/README.md

 ### Install Python

-If you don't already have Python installed, you will need to download it from the AFP app management portal.
+If you don't already have Python installed, you will need to download it.

 You will also need to install the `requests` module.